 John Ramsey, a local football coach for the Bonham Independent School District, was in the vicinity when he heard the cries for help and joined the rescue effort.
 While declining an interview, Ramsey did issue a statement.

 “I was nearby helping a neighbor when I heard someone calling for help and went to assist,” Ramsey said.
-“Any person in that situation would have done the same thing.
-I was simply close enough to help in a moment of crisis, doing what I hope anyone would do for someone in need.”
+“Any person in that situation would have done the same thing.”

 The pond was approximately 100 feet from the home where the family was residing.
-Prior to the incident, Hangaman had cautioned the boys to keep clear of the water.
+Before the incident, Hangaman had cautioned the boys to keep clear of the water.

 A severe winter storm had led to school cancellations, bringing treacherous ice and freezing conditions to the region.
 All three boys were elementary students in the Bonham Independent School District.